Introducing Cite:Your AI content agent.

 • Test your AI visibility.
 Ask ChatGPT, Perplexity, and Gemini to recommend products in your category.
 Note whether your brand appears, what it says about your products, and whether the information is accurate.

 • Audit your structured data.
 Run your top 5 product pages through the Google Rich Results Test.
-If Product, Offer, and Review schema aren't all present and complete, that's your first fix.
+If Product, Offer, and Review schema are not all present and complete, that is your first fix.

 • Check your review accessibility.
 View the page source of a product page.
-If reviews aren't in the raw HTML, AI can't see them.
+If reviews are not in the raw HTML, AI cannot see them.

 This Month